New Mexico Lobos men's basketball: Fran Fraschilla (1999–2002)

 The Lobos added transfer Ruben Douglas from Arizona before the 2000–01 season, but other key recruits were sidelined by injury and disciplinary problems.
-Several players left the team, some claiming abuse by Fraschilla.Richard Stevens, Fraschilla, McKay Find Limited Success At UNM, New Mexico Athletics, June 18, 2013.
+Several players left the team, some claiming abuse by Fraschilla.
 The Lobos started the season 12–2, with an overtime win at Sweet 16-bound Gonzaga, but a blowout loss at #1 Stanford began a 1–6 slump, including several poor road performances.
 Douglas was an explosive scorer and led the team with 16 points a game.
 The Lobos heated up in the MWC tournament, reaching the final but losing on a missed shot at the end of the game.
 They went to the NIT and beat Bliss-led Baylor and Pepperdine in The Pit before losing at Memphis to finish 21–13.

 Fraschilla felt he had his system and recruits in place going into the 2001–02 season, and Lobo fans were eager for the team to return to the NCAA tournament.
 The Lobos lost to #13 Stanford in their opener but moved to 10–3 as Douglas led the way with 18 points a game.
 Hosting #18 Gonzaga, Douglas missed a pair of free throws to send the game into overtime, and the Lobos lost; point guard Marlon Parmer ripped teammates in the locker room, beginning a string of problems on court and off.
 The team went on a 4–10 slide starting with a blowout loss at home to Utah, after which Parmer was dismissed, and culminating with forward Patrick Dennehy shoving teammates and walking off the court during a loss at Air Force.
 Fraschilla had lost the team: nine players had left the program or been dismissed during his tenure.
 The team finished 16–14 after another blowout loss at Minnesota in the NIT.
-Fraschilla resigned shortly after the season, concluding that "it was best for everyone that I leave."Fraschilla 'marriage' over at N.M., Deseret News, March 18, 2002.
+Fraschilla resigned shortly after the season, concluding that "it was best for everyone that I leave."